 I’m one of those people who are more likely to use something if I pay more for it.

 Strange, I know.
 But that’s how my mind works.

 So I chose a high-quality reformer knowing that if I was going to pay for a fancy piece of apparatus for my home gym, I was damn well going to use it.
 This would then also mean – in the long run – I would receive more value from my purchase.

 The reformer I most desired was pricey, so I waited until it was discounted during a Holiday Sale.

-There are several good brands of Pilates equipment, and over the years I’ve worked on them all extensively in a commercial gym or studio setting, so I already felt qualified to choose my favorite among those.
+There are several good brands of Pilates equipment.
+Over the years, I’ve tried them all extensively – in both a commercial gym and studio setting – so I already felt qualified to choose my favorite among those.

 I paid $2,971 for my Balanced Body reformer with free shipping, which I ordered online direct from the manufacturer.
 Other popular quality brands include Gratz and Stott.
-There are several more brands that are less expensive.
+Several more brands are less expensive.

 My reformer is a beautifully constructed, high-quality apparatus that can (in theory) last me the rest of my life.

-Since purchasing it five years ago, I’ve already received joy and health benefits from my reformer.
+Since purchasing it five years ago, I’ve received joy and health benefits from my reformer.
 However, it does not fit everyone’s lifestyle or budget.
-Particularly if you plan to relocate every few years, having to disassemble and reassemble the reformer might become trying.
+For example, if you plan to relocate every few years, having to disassemble and reassemble the reformer might become trying.

 Space Requirements for a Reformer